iNPUTmice/SecureConversation/README.md

 implementing new, improved technologies and getting them into other XMPP clients as well.

-Making this status and priority optional isn't a solution either because Conversations is trying to get rid of old behaviours and set an example for other clients.
+Making these statuses and priorities optional isn't a solution either because Conversations is trying to get rid of old behaviours and set an example for other clients.